Gethe/wow-ui-source/README.markdown

     * Shadow Bite (Felhunter) damage and effect has doubled.

+  * Glyphs

+    * Glyph of Soul Swap now increases the cooldown of Soul Swap by 15 seconds, up from 10 seconds.

 **[Warriors][35]**

   * Charge and Intercept no longer have diminishing returns on their stun